Skip to main content

 G2 reviewer

-If Google Calendar is already where the real schedule ends up, build from that instead of migrating into another scheduling-first flow.
+If Google Calendar is where the real schedule ends up, build from that instead of migrating into another scheduling-first flow.

 Why Etisia works differently